 3. Clarissa Explains It All (1991-1994)

-Clarissa Darling will forever be my life hero, but all it takes is a look at a single frame from the show to understand why, despite her timeless wit and wisdom, Clarissa would instantly baffle modern society.
+Clarissa Darling will forever be my life coach, but all it takes is a look at a single frame from the show to understand why, despite her timeless wit and wisdom, Clarissa would instantly baffle modern society.
 What is up with her clothes?
 Look at the massive computer.
 Why do her parents let a boy just enter her room via ladder whenever he wants?
-The questions would be endless.
+The questions are endless.

 4. The X-Files (1993-2002)

 The X-Files may have been revived in 2016, but even the reboot felt like a show displaced in time.
 While people will always distrust authority, ’90s paranoia was very specific to a decade on the brink of a new millennium.
 Before the internet became a fact of modern life, the idea that the authorities could be guarding one massive secret instead of lots of tiny ones that could be released by skilled hackers seemed eerily plausible.
 Also, everyone was obsessed with aliens.
 The world is a very different place, and while The X-Files will always be one of the greats, it now has the ability to confuse youngsters who find it on Netflix.

 5. Wishbone (1995-2001)